lbormann/darts-caller/README.md

 There are multiple ways to ban an undesired voice-pack:

-- Option 1) Visist web-caller and press "Ban Caller!"
+- Option 1) Visit web-caller and press "Ban Caller!"
 - Option 2) Delete ALL audio-files of voice-pack-folder.
 - Option 3) use [autodarts-voice](https://github.com/lbormann/autodarts-voice).